denniskemboi9/Real-Estates/README.md

 ## User Stories
--A user can login/register
+-`A user can login/register`
--A user can check properties on the site
+-`A user can check properties on the site`
--A user can add properties on the site.
+-`A user can add properties on the site`
--A user can remove property he posted on the site
--A user can book a property from the site
+-`A user can remove property he posted on the site` -`A user can book a property from the site`
--A user can check all his/her bookings
+-`A user can check all his/her bookings`

--An Admin can approve a property before its listed
+-`An Admin can approve a property before its listed`

 ## Contributing
 Pull requests are welcome.